List of African-American historic places

-The following is a dynamic and expanding list of African-American historic places in the United States and territories which have been documented to be of significance to illustrating the experience of the African diaspora in America.
+The following is a dynamic and expanding list of African-American historic places in the United States and territories that has been documented to be significant in illustrating the experience of the African diaspora in America.
 Some are local landmarks while others are on the National Register of Historic Places.
 The stories of the contributions, hardships, and aspirations of all American people can be seen in the experiences of African Americans at these physical locations.
-The formal preservation of these sites dates back to at least 1917 according to architectural historian Brent Leggs when efforts to save the Gothic Revival home of abolitionist and statesman Frederic Douglass were launched.
-“Even when it wasn’t called ‘preservation,’ this work was already happening.”
+The formal preservation of these sites dates back to at least 1917 according to architectural historian Brent Leggs when efforts to save the Gothic Revival home of abolitionist and statesman Frederick Douglass were launched.
+"Even when it wasn't called 'preservation,' this work was already happening."

 The places listed below represent the achievements and struggles of African Americans.
 Visitors to these sites can gain a better understanding of the events and the people of that time.
 These places connected across time to create an understanding of what happened and why.